Treats moderate to severe pain. This medicine is a narcotic pain reliever.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Flush all leftover oxymorphone medicine down the toilet after you have finished your treatment.
 Also flush old oxymorphone after the expiration date has passed.
 This medicine is one of only a few medicines that should be disposed of this way.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using other narcotic pain relievers (such as buprenorphine, butorphanol, nalbuphine, pentazocine, Buprenex®, Nubain®, Stadol®, Talwin®), phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, Trilafon®), an MAO inhibitor such as (Eldepryl®, Marplan®, Nardil®, Parnate®), or a stomach medicine (such as cimetidine, Tagamet®).
+- Make sure your doctor knows if you are using another narcotic pain reliever (such as buprenorphine, butorphanol, nalbuphine, pentazocine, Buprenex®, Nubain®, Stadol®, Talwin®), or a stomach medicine (such as cimetidine, Tagamet®).
+Tell your doctor if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.

 - Tell your doctor if you are using any medicines that make you sleepy.
 These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.